 Delaney was a black gay guy who centered his artworks on modernism.
 His Harlem Renaissance paintings are expressive and colorful.
 His love for musical rhythms heavily influenced them.

-Robert Mapplethorpe was an American photographer who focused his collection on black-and-white photographs oozing with power that tells various stories.
+Robert Mapplethorpe was an American photographer who focused his collection on black-and-white photographs oozing with power that tell various stories.
 Some of his works include nudes, self-pictures, and celebrity portraits.

 Aside from being an openly gay artist, Keith Haring was also an activist and philanthropist.
 His work usually centers around political and other issues concerning the LGBTQ community.
 He started in free poster spaces in New York subway stations to share his concepts.